Kindergarten Music songs, games, & activities

 A classic play party, this singing game has been re-imagined for young music students in a classroom setting.

-In an interview, Jean Ritichie (1957) commented that Old Bald Eagle was often the last song they would sing at their “singing plays” before it was time to go home.
+In an interview, Jean Ritchie (1957) commented that Old Bald Eagle was often the last song they would sing at their “singing plays” before it was time to go home.
 This can make it another great song to use at the end of class, like “Caballito Blanco.”

 Singing Game Directions:

 Students create a circle with one student on the inside.
 That student walks around the inside of the circle as the class sings the song.
-At the end, the student in the middle chooses the student they are standing next two, and both students walk around the middle of the circle as the class sings “two bald eagles sail around.”
+At the end, the student in the middle chooses the student they are standing next to, and both students walk around the middle of the circle as the class sings “two bald eagles sail around.”

 Cumulative Song: Juanito Quando Baila